Babel Plugin: React CSS Modules

 • It transforms styleName attribute of JSX components into className using compile-time CSS module resolution, allowing for a cleaner use of CSS modules in React.

-• For server-side rendering (SSR) scenarious it can replace named stylesheet imports by classname mapping objects, and remove anonymous stylesheet imports.
+• For server-side rendering (SSR) scenarios it can replace named stylesheet imports by classname mapping objects, and remove anonymous stylesheet imports.

 Sponsor